-Figure D.2.
+Figure E.2.
 Database growth using a Microsoft SQL Server database

-These results show that the internal database grows by approximately 4.5MB per 10,000 print jobs.
+These results show that a Microsoft SQL Server database grows by approximately 4.5MB per 10,000 print jobs.

-D.1.3.
+E.1.3.
 Sample database growth calculation

 This section provides a sample of how to estimate the database growth for your environment.
 To perform this calculation we need to make a number of assumptions.
 These assumptions should be adjusted to suit your organization.
 The assumptions are: